muarshad01/LLM/Notes/lecture14_notes.md

 * the main problem here ...how a particular word relates to other words in the sentence...
 * we really need to know the __context__, i.e., which word in this sentence is closely related to other words
 * how much attention should we pay to each each of these words when we look at "Journey" that's where attention mechanism comes into the picture
-*  Goal of the attention mechanism is to take the __embedding Vector__ for word "Journey" and then transform it into another Vector which is called as the __context Vector__
+*  Goal of the attention mechanism is to take the __embedding Vector__ for word "Journey" and then transform it into another Vector which is called as the __context Vector__, which can be thought of as an __enriched embedding Vector__ because it contains much more information.
-*  the context Vector can be thought of as an __enriched embedding Vector__ because it contains much more information.
-It not only contains the __semantic meaning__, which the embedding Vector also contains but it also contains information about how that given word relates to other words in the sentence.
+*  It not only contains the __semantic meaning__, which the embedding Vector also contains but it also contains information about how that given word relates to other words in the sentence.
 This contextual information really helps a lot in predicting the next word in LLM.

 ***

-* ne such context Vector will be generated from each of the embedding vectors
+* One such context Vector will be generated from each of the embedding vectors
-* The goal of all of these mechanisms is the same we need to convert the embedding Vector into context vectors, which are then inputs to the LLMS.
+* The goal of all of these mechanisms is the same we need to convert the __embedding Vector__ into __context vectors__, which are then inputs to the LLMS.

 ```
 \{x^{1}, x^{2}, x^{3}\}